 Life science companies should give their employees opportunities for further development and research.
 Always being up-to-date – that should be the goal of the company and the employees.

-In order to recruit successfully, it is first worth taking a look inside the company and asking yourself what you can offer applicants.
+To be able to recruit successfully, it is first worth taking a look inside the company and asking yourself what you can offer applicants.
 Highlight your greatest benefits and show future employees that they and their work are valued by giving them creative freedom.